MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Xirr.md

 If values and dates contain a different number of values, **Xirr** returns the #NUM! error value.

-In most cases, you do not need to provide guess for the **Xirr** calculation.
+In most cases, you don't need to provide guess for the **Xirr** calculation.
 If omitted, guess is assumed to be 0.1 (10 percent).

 **Xirr** is closely related to **Xnpv**, the net present value function.
 The rate of return calculated by **Xirr** is the interest rate corresponding to XNPV = 0.